 In the centre of the top surface, beneath the final line of the Braille display you will find “BACK” (

 ⠿⠺⠜⠙) labels.
 On the front surface of Canute 360, you will find the back, menu and forward navigation buttons.

 On the left side panel, you will find several peripheral ports.
-From the front, you will find an HDMI port and a 3.5mm audio-out jack, which are not currently supported.
+From the front, you will find an HDMI port and a 3.5mm audio-out jack (the audio jack is not currently supported).
 The SD card slot is at the bottom of the left side panel, in the centre.
 Towards the rear of the left side panel, you will find two standard USB ports and a USB-B port.
-The USB-B port is not currently supported.

 At the right-hand side of the rear panel, you will find the power on/off button, which is proud of the surface.
 Immediately to the left of the power on/off button is the power socket.